JoostImpink/regulation-induced-disclosures/README.md

-## regulation-induced-disclosures
+## Regulation-Induced Disclosures: Is ‘More’ Actually ‘Less’?

-### Code used to download and scan 10-K filings and create a disclosure complexity index as used in: Regulation-Induced Disclosures: Is ‘More’ Actually ‘Less’?
+### This repository contains code to download and scan 10-K filings and create a disclosure complexity index

-You may use the code in this repository but we ask that you cite our paper:  *Regulation-Induced Disclosures: Is ‘More’ Actually ‘Less’?
+####You may freely use the code in this repository but we ask that you cite our paper:  *Regulation-Induced Disclosures: Is ‘More’ Actually ‘Less’?
 Joost Impink, Mari Paananen and Annelies Renders*

 ### General